 Listed below are the warning decals and the corresponding hazards related to this equipment.
-Refer to Figure 0.1(a) and 0.1(b) for images of the warning decals.
-Refer to Figure 0.2(a) and 0.2(b) for the locations of these warning decals on the abrasive blaster.
+Refer to Figure 0.1a and 0.1b for images of the warning decals.
+Refer to Figure 0.2 for the locations of these warning decals on the Mini M-Series Abrasive Blaster.

 No. Qty.
 Part no. Description Hazard 1.
 1 7031-002 Small "Schmidt" Not Applicable 2.
-1 7031-054 "Warning" Airborne particle and loud noise hazard.
-Airborne particles and loud noise from blast nozzle and blowdown can cause injury and loss of hearing.
+1 7031-054 "Warning" Airborne particles and loud noise hazards Airborne particles and loud noise from blast nozzle and blowdown can cause injury and loss of hearing.
 Wear approved eye and ear protection.
-See Section 1.0 and 3.10.
-3. 1 7031-007A "Danger" Pressurized vessel.
-Propelled objects will cause serious injury or death.
+See Section 1.0 and 3.9.
+3. 1 7031-007A "Danger" Pressurized vessel Propelled objects will cause serious injury or death.
 Depressurize vessel prior to performing any maintenance.
 See Section 6.2.
 4. 1 7031-057 "Warning" Read manual before using this machine.
 Read and understand operator's manual before using this machine.
 Failure to follow operating instructions could result in injury or damage to equipment.
 See Section 1.0.
 5. 1 7031-077 "Warning" Pinch point hazard.
 Vessel pressurization will close popup.
 Closing popup can pinch and crush.
 Keep hands and fingers away from popup.
 6. 1 7031-084 "Warning" plate decal.
 General hazard and advisory notes.
 "Warning" decal applied to pressure vessel which provides a general list of required actions to take before and during the operation of this equipment.
-See Section 1.0.
+See Section 1.0 operation and maintenance manual before using this machine.
+Failure to follow operating instructions could result in injury or damage to equipment.

-3) 7031-007A 4) 7031-057
+3) 7031-007A